tillbiskup/evedata/docs/architecture.rst

     :align: center
     :width: 750px

     Class hierarchy of the evefile.data module.
 Each class has a corresponding metadata class in the evefile.metadata module.
 While in this diagram, some child classes seem to be identical, they have a different type of metadata (see the evefile.metadata module below).
 Generally, having different types serves to discriminate where necessary between detector channels and motor axes.
 For details on the ``ArrayChannelData`` and ``AreaChannelData`` classes, see :numref:`Fig. %s <fig-uml_arraychannel>` and :numref:`Fig. %s <fig-uml_areachannel>`, respectively.
+You may click on the image for a larger view.

 .. admonition:: Points to discuss further (without claiming to be complete)